 Why Some People Should Not File Form N-600

 You should not file Form N-600 if you were born in the United States; your birth certificate provides proof of citizenship.
-Nor should you file this form if you are a naturalized U.S. citizen; your Certificate of Naturalization verifies your citizenship.
+Nor should you file this form if you are a naturalized U.S. citizen; your Naturalization Certificate verifies your citizenship.
 If you plan on naturalizing, you should file Form N-400 Application for Naturalization instead.

 Do not fill out this form if you are outside the U.S. Instead, you should seek proof of citizenship by applying to the U.S. State Department for a passport.
 If you have already obtained a U.S. passport, you don’t need a Certificate of Citizenship, so filing for this document is optional.